Yanhuanjin/JDFTx_scripts/README.md

 # JDFTx_scripts
-Scripts to create the input file for JDFTx: Using the POSCAR/CONTCAR or .xsd
+Scripts to create the input file for JDFTx: Using the POSCAR/CONTCAR

 ## Introdution

 This project is created for those who are familiar with VASP but new to JDFTx.
-The only needed file is "POSCAR" or ".xsd" file, and this scripts package can generate JDFTx input files automatically.
+The only needed file is "POSCAR", and this scripts package can generate JDFTx input files automatically.

-## Decompression

-Use `tar xvf jdftx_scripts.tar` and `tar xvf fix_potential_example.tar`, and you get two folders, including an example folder and a script folder.
-Add the script folder to your PATH, add `export PATH=PATH_OF_script_folder:$PATH` to .bashrc and source it.

-For example, if PATH_OF_script_folder is `/home/users/yhjin/example/jdftx/usage/jdftx_scripts`,

-`export PATH=/home/users/yhjin/example/jdftx/usage/jdftx_scripts:$PATH`.

-edit `/jdftx_scripts/fix_potential_jdftx.sh`, change `xsd2pos2` to your Vasp script that creates five input files, and also remember to change this line to your jdftx example dir, `cp ~/example/jdftx/fix_potential/* ./`

 ## Environment && You need to know